FAMILY CARING CENTRE

 How do you benefit from attending the Family Caring Centre?

-- it gets me out of the house, ideas for new hobbies, helps with my self-confidence l, keeps me occupied, everyone is so non-judgemental.
+- it gets me out of the house, ideas for new hobbies, helps with my self-confidence it keeps me occupied, everyone is so non-judgemental.

 -gets me out and about as I live alone, meeting new people and having a good chat